 The Panel minutes will always record the information in relation to the following:

-The reports received.
-(The Panel’s requirements as to reports are specified in the relevant procedures elsewhere in the Manual);
+(The Panel's requirements as to reports are specified in the relevant procedures elsewhere in the Manual):

 - Who attended and for which part of the discussion;

 - Updating information from social workers;

 - Medical advice;